Unfortunately, We Cannot Assist With Unemployment Claims. Those Who Have Been Wrongfully Terminated Are Encouraged To Contact Us.

 Misclassification And Unemployment Claims

-Employers are also not allowed under the law to cut pay of exempt employees without jeopardizing their exempt status.
+Employers are also not allowed under the law to cut the pay of exempt employees without jeopardizing their exempt status.

 If an exempt employee performs work in any week, they are required to be paid their salary.